 In this paper, our main contribution is on defining a {\it training-free} data valuation score, which can be directly computed from data and can effectively quantify the impact of individual instances in optimization and generalization of neural networks.
 The proposed score, called {\it complexity-gap score}, measures the gap in {\it data complexity} where a certain data instance is removed from the full dataset.
 The data complexity measure was originally introduced in \cite{arora2019fine} to quantify the complexity of the full dataset, which was used in bounding the generalization error of overparameterized two-layer neural networks trained by gradient descent.
-Different from that work, where the complexity of the full dataset was main concern, our focus is on decomposing the effect of individual data instances in the training, and thus we newly introduce a complexity gap score (CG-score).
+Different from that work, where the complexity of the full dataset was of main concern, our focus is on decomposing the effect of individual data instances in the training, and thus we newly introduce a complexity gap score (CG-score).
 We theoretically analyze and empirically demonstrate that the CG-score can quantify `irregularity' of instances within each class, and thus can be used in identifying atypical examples, either due to the inherent irregularity of the instance or mislabeled classification.
 We also demonstrate that the proposed score has a close relation to `learning difficulty' of the instances by analyzing the training dynamics of data instances.
-Our key contributions are as below: \begin{itemize} \item {\it Training-free data valuation:} Different from previous methods for data valuation, most of which leverage the information from training itself, we provide a training-free data valuation score, CG-score, which is the data-centric score to quantify the effect of individual data instances in optimization and generalization of neural networks. \item {\it Geometric interpretation:} We provide theoretical analysis that the CG-score can measure {\it irregularity} of instances within each class, i.e., how much each instance represents the instances of the same class and how much it is different from those of other classes. \item {\it Effectiveness of the score}: We empirically demonstrate the effectiveness of the CG-score in data valuation.
-We show that pruning data instances with small CG-score do not significantly degrade the generalization capability of a model, e.g., for CIFAR-10 we can prune 40\% of the data with only 1\% of drop in test accuracy.
+Our key contributions are as below: \begin{itemize} \item {\it Training-free data valuation:} Different from previous methods for data valuation, most of which leverage the information from training itself, we provide a training-free data valuation score, CG-score, which is the data-centric score to quantify the effect of individual data instances in optimization and generalization of neural networks. \item {\it Geometric interpretation:} We provide analysis that the CG-score can measure {\it irregularity} of each instance, i.e., it measures the average `similarity' of an instance to the instances of the same class and the average `dissimilarity' to the instances of different classes. \item {\it Effectiveness of the score}: We empirically demonstrate the effectiveness of the CG-score in data valuation.
+We show that pruning data instances with small CG-score does not significantly degrade the generalization capability of a model, e.g., for CIFAR-10 we can prune 40\% of the data with less than 1\% of drop in test accuracy.
 Our scoring method is especially useful in data pruning, since different from other scores, which require the training with the full dataset, our method does not require any training of a model. \item {\it Application of the score:} We provide potential applications of the CG-score in analyzing datasets and training dynamics.
 We analyze the histograms of the CG-score for various datasets to demonstrate that the CG-score can measure irregularity of the instances.
 We also demonstrate that the instances with higher CG-score are `difficult' examples, which are learned slowly by the models, by comparing the loss and test accuracy curves and the evolution of Neural Tangent Kernel (NTK) submatrices of lowest/highest-scoring groups. \end{itemize}